This post may contain affiliate links. Please read our disclosure policy.

 I had the huge pleasure of visiting the Matunuck Oyster Bar, enjoying an amazing lunch, as well as taking a tour of the Matunuck Oyster Farm, last month during a visit to Rhode Island’s South County.
 I joined a small group of other bloggers who were invited by the Rhode Island Tourism Division to visit some very special places along Rhode Island’s gorgeous south coast – and it really is a region that anyone should add to their must-visit list this summer!

 The highlight of our day was our visit to Matunuck Oyster Bar, located in South Kingstown, Rhode Island.
 We started our visit with a tour of the shellfish farm in Potter Pond – learning how local shellfish including oysters and scallops are cultivated in local waters.

 Owner Perry Raso, who received his Master’s degree in Aquaculture and Fisheries Technology at the University of Rhode Island, is passionate about sustainable aquaculture, and increasing visitors’ understanding of how seafood is cultivated and Rhode Island’s unique estuarian environment – making it ideally suited for shellfish farming.

-The shellfish farm tours are free and open to the public throughout the summer.
-Click here for more information and reservations.
+At the time I wrote this article, shellfish farm tours were free and open to the public throughout the summer.

 Raso also operates his own organic vegetable farm – and the produce is served at the Matunuck Oyster Bar restaurant.
 (Raso lives on site, and he told us that his centuries-old house is haunted!)